German Accusative Case (der Akkusativ)

 Table 1.5

-• Objects in the accusative case can be a person (Person) or a thing (Sache), and they can be singular or plural:
+6. Objects in the accusative case can be a person (Person) or a thing (Sache), and they can be either singular or plural.

-Mastering the accusative case is essential for communicating effectively in German.
-With practice, identifying and using the accusative case will become second nature, allowing you to construct sentences with confidence and precision.
+Mastering the accusative case is essential for effective communication in German.
+With practice, identifying and using the accusative case will become second nature, enabling you to construct sentences with confidence and precision.

 Related Articles